 “Low intakes of omega-3 fats have been linked to a long, nasty list of diseases including heart attacks, depression, arthritis, Alzheimer’s, macular degeneration, autoimmune diseases, ADD, allergies, and asthma.
 Conversely, higher intakes of omega-3 fats have been associated with protection from many of these same diseases.”

-There are 11 types of omega-3 fatty acids, but the most common are ALA, DHA, and EPA.
+There are 11 types of omega-3 fatty acids, but the most common are three; ALA, DHA, and EPA.